ExodusCheats/exoduscheats.github.io/Documentation/GettingStarted.md

 }
 ```
 ![Windows Notepad](../assets/img/notepad_1.png)
-Replace `youremail@email.com` with the email address you used to sign up to Exodus and `yourpassword` with your Exodus password.
+Replace `your email here` with the email address you used to sign up to Exodus and `your password here` with your Exodus password.
 ![Windows Notepad](../assets/img/notepad_2.png)
 13. Save the changes you just made by pressing `Ctrl+S`.
 14. Done.
 All you have to do now is inject again.